Scholarship Funds

 Established by John and Kathie Connelly, this scholarship fund provides educational scholarships to deserving students graduating from Delphi Community High School who will be attending a college or university and are likely to succeed as college or university students.
 The scholarship will be awarded to the recipient after he or she has completed the freshman year at a college or university.
 The recipient must maintain a grade point average of 2.5 or above on a 4.0 index or the equivalent.

-Eligibility and selection criteria: (a) financial need; (b) scholarship; (c) community involvement; (d) varsity letter award during senior year; and (e) recommendation from an individual who is not a relative. *Scholarship application available through the Delphi Community H.S.
-Guidance Department, the Community Foundation office and below.
+Eligibility and selection criteria: (a) financial need; (b) scholarship; (c) community involvement; (d) varsity letter award during senior year; and (e) recommendation from an individual who is not a relative. *Use general scholarship application.

 Robert and Joan Maxwell Scholarship